harendra-kumar/concise-haskell/language/11-fold-and-unfold.rst

 When we need to do that dividing up the structure in chunks and then folding is a good strategy.

+Right = yield or distribute
+Left = accumulate

-Lazy right fold = good - pull - infinite structures ok Strict left fold = good - push - infinite structures ok Strict right fold = bad - structure must be finite -- consumes the whole structure strictly, accumulating it on the stack.
+Lazy right fold = scalable/transform - consumer pulls lazily from it - infinite structures ok Strict left fold = scalable/transform - producer can push to it - infinite structures ok Strict right fold = not scalable/buffer whole - yield the whole thing strictly - structure must be finite -- consumes the whole structure strictly, accumulating it on the stack.
-Lazy left fold = bad - structure must be finite -- builds a lazy structure
+Lazy left fold = not scalable/buffer whole - accumulate a lazy structure - structure must be finite -- builds a lazy structure

+A lazy left fold can be used to reverse a list without looking at the elements of the list.
+We will be using memory only for the spine of the list and not for the lazy elements of the list.
+It can basically accumulates any structure into a lazy structure.

+A strict left fold can be used to sum the elements of a list.
+It basically accumulates any structure into a strict value.

+A lazy right fold can be used as a pipeline to join a lazy computation with another lazy computation, passing one element at a time from the source to the consumer.
+It basically distributes any structure as a lazy value.

+A strict right fold distributes any structure as a strict value.
+For example it can be used to convert a lazy structure into a strict array.
+For example it can be used to serialize a lazy structure in memory.

+Strict right fold and lazy left fold can use compact regions automatically to scale.
+They should be used for serializations and conversions rather than as part of a lazy transformation pipeline.
+They buffer the whole thing.

 Note that IO monad is strict.
 So to finally consume the output or input it is inevitable to face the combination of strict evaluation and lazy structures.